You have a N-to-1 relationship when an object of a class has an associated object of another class

 If you call

-on the end of a 1-1 unidirectional relation without
+on the end of a 1-1 unidirectional relation without the

-other objects association first.
+objects association first.

-This relationship is described in the guide for
+This relationship is described in the guide for 1-N

-object to hold the relationship.
+hold the relationship.
 Please refer to the 1-N relationships bidirectional relations since they

 show this exact relationship.